rubenboero21/cs-comps/ssh-project-code/README.md

 make clean
 ```
 ## Dependencies
-This code depends on the openSSL library.
+client.c depends on the openSSL library.
+To install the ossl library, use the package manager of your choice.
+For example:
+* Using Homebrew on Mac: `brew install openssl@3`
+* Using apt on Ubuntu: `sudo apt install openssl`

 ## How to run the code
 * Use the Makefile (see above), modifying the CFLAGS to match your specific installation of the openSSL library